brooklynrail/brooklynrail-platform/content/events/2020/10/olafur-eliasson-and-timothy-morton-with-dr-julie-reiss.md

 ---
 title: Olafur Eliasson with Dr. Julie Reiss and Dr. Douglas Dreishpoon
 summary: Artist Olafur Eliasson will be in conversation with Rail editor Dr.
-  Julie Reiss and Dr. Douglas Dreishpoon.
+  Julie Reiss and curator Dr. Douglas Dreishpoon.
 We'll conclude with a poetry reading from Valérie Déus.
 people:
   - person: olafur-eliasson
     event_bio: >-